 2. Cathedral of Santa Maria del Fiore and Baptistery of San Giovanni

 The Cathedral of Santa Maria del Fiore, also known as the Florence Cathedral, is one of the largest churches in the world.
 But interestingly, there seems to be some argument as to where it falls on the list of largest churches.
 The official website claims it’s the third largest, while the Visit Florence website gives it fourth place.
 Other websites, like the World Atlas, place it lower on the list at 13.
 Regardless of how it ranks to other churches and cathedrals though, this one is still quite a spectacular structure.

 Construction began in 1296, and completed around 1436.
-The church was consecrated that same year.
-The exterior of the church is decorated with white, green and red marble.
+White, green and red marble decorate the church’s exterior.
 However, this wasn’t the original exterior.
 The original exterior, designed by several artists, never reached completion.

-Medici court architect Bernardo Buontalenti removed the incomplete facade in 1587–1588, as it was deemed outdated.
+Medici court architect Bernardo Buontalenti removed the incomplete facade in 1587–1588.
 A design competition turned into a corruption scandal, further delaying the completion of the exterior.
 In 1876 the current exterior was added, and it was completed in 1887, as you see it today.